Dsadd4/Article_taste/README.md

 ---

+## 🥰 setup
+In config.json set the key word you interested in

 ## 🎯 **Interface Overview**
 > The retrieved article list will automatically highlight relevant articles based on the specified keywords.
 Clicking the title will directly open the article.